EDUCATION = PREVENTION

-Firstly, it is important to recognize that you’re reading this section now- that shows us that you have some, even if the tiniest, interesting in staying alive.
+Firstly, it is important to recognize that you’re reading this section now- that shows us that you have some, even if the tiniest, interest in staying alive.
 Suicide is not the answer.
 We realize that life is difficult, we’ve been where you are right now- but it is only temporary.
 You are alive today for a reason, this is not the end.
 Having these feelings do not make you strange, crazy or a bad person- it just means you are having a tough time right now and you WILL make it through this, we know from experience.
 Please postpone your decision to end your life and keep reading.

 Please start by contacting a helpline in your area immediately- they are there to help you.
 Next, reach out to a close friend or family member and discuss your feelings, it’s great to have a support-system.
 Take these steps to heart and continue on day by day, email or text us at +1 804-552-3737 if needed.
 Make small goals for yourself, it’s good to have something to work towards- even if it’s hour by hour goals.
 It will be okay.
 You will make it through this.
 We’re here.
 We care.
 We want to be your support-system.

 What Is It?